opendp/smartnoise-sdk/contributing.rst

-Contributing to WhiteNoise
+Contributing to SmartNoise
 =============================
-Contributions to WhiteNoise are welcome from all members of the community.
+Contributions to SmartNoise are welcome from all members of the community.
 This document is here to simplify the onboarding experience for contributors, contributions to this document are also welcome.

 System requirements
 =============================
-WhiteNoise-system is python based.
+SmartNoise-sdk is python based.
 The initial setup will require a python environment, ideally isolated with conda or venv.
 Below we have a conda based example for setting up the SDK and Service requirements

 .. code-block:: bash